Table of Contents

 If the cause isn’t clear, you may need more tests.
 These may include:

 - An intravenous pyelogram.
 This is like an X-ray that looks at your kidneys and bladder.

 - A special tool, such as a cytoscope or an endoscope, may be used to look inside your bladder.
 This type of test is usually done by a special doctor called a urologist.

 How do I give a urine sample?

-For women: Use the antiseptic wipe to clean your vagina by wiping yourself from front to back 3 times before you urinate.
+- For women: Use the antiseptic wipe to clean your vagina.
+Do this by wiping yourself from front to back 3 times before you urinate.
 Fold the wipe each time you use it, so that you are wiping with a clean part each time.

-If the cause of the blood in your urine is clear, your doctor will probably treat you.
-Then your doctor will check your urine again to see if the blood is gone.
+If your doctor finds what’s causing the blood in your urine, he or she will treat that problem.
+Later, he or she will check your urine again to see if the blood is gone.
 If it’s not, your doctor may perform more tests or refer you to a urologist.

-Are there any medicines that I can take?
+- Are there any medicines that I can take for this problem?

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.